dimitrisPs/ris2017_toolkit/README.md

 ### Imperfect time Synchronization between stereo channels

-The left and right view are not synchronized in time.
+The left and right view are not perfectly synchronized in time.
 This can be easily seen in views where a tool is moving fast in the vertical direction.
 Dataset 1- Frame 207